Sri Lanka adventure

 Kandy is the capital of the Central Province in Sri Lanka.
 And it is the second-largest city on the island.
 It has developed into a small valley, surrounded by green hills, with the lake in the middle.
 It is a vibrant city, crowded day and night.

 One more special place to visit in Kandy is Peradeniya Botanic Gardens.

-Made for the Royal family around 1750, these fantastic gardens cover 60 hectares of the land.
+Made for the Royal family in the 14th century, these fantastic gardens cover 60 hectares of land.
 There are more than 4000 species of plants, colourful flowers, palm trees.
 You can stay here all day wandering the gardens and enjoying the greenery, colours, and different shapes.

 Dambulla caves and Sigiriya rock